tab1-web/faq/docs/interface/shops.md

     You need to be Level 20 and type `.offline` after you setup your private shop.

+    You may have one offline shop and farming on another character.

     > On **Eternal** you need to be Level 40.

 - [![undefined-Imgur.gif](https://i.postimg.cc/K89jnnSX/undefined-Imgur.gif)](https://postimg.cc/gxZGpL24)